 All of this said, this is general advice and each charitable organization is unique.
 I highly recommend seeking out an attorney well-versed in nonprofit law to assist with multiple aspects of the charitable organization life cycle from the formation through employee hiring through board development.

 Questions?
-Want to make sure your private foundation is taking the right steps to avoid adverse consequences like audits and taxes.
+Want to make sure your private foundation is taking the right steps to avoid adverse consequences like audits and taxes on top of everything else there is to keep track of?
+Don’t hesitate to contact me.